 Lesson type : combined

-Lesson type : with presentation "Synthesis of proteins in the cell" and demonstration of magnetic models.
+Type of lesson : with the presentation "Synthesis of proteins in the cell" and demonstration of magnetic models.

-Equipment: presentation "Synthesis of proteins in the cell"; table "Genetic code"; Scheme "Formation of m-RNA from a DNA template (transcription)"; Scheme "Structure of t-RNA"; Scheme "Protein synthesis in ribosomes (translation)"; Scheme "Protein synthesis on a polysome"; Task cards and a crossword puzzle; magnetic models.
+Equipment: presentation "Synthesis of proteins in the cell"; table "Genetic code"; Scheme "Formation of i-RNA on the DNA template (transcription)"; Scheme "Structure of t-RNA"; Scheme "Protein synthesis into ribosomes (translation)"; Scheme "Protein synthesis on the polysome"; Cards with tasks and a crossword puzzle; magnetic models.

 During the classes: